This is #11 in a series of blog posts on my 15 most effective sales tactics.

 If you’re not interested in the two biggest mistakes companies make with inbound leads then skip to the next part of this blog post on the three best times to re-engage and inbound lead.

-The Biggest Inbound Lead Mistake
+The Two Biggest Inbound Lead Mistakes

 The biggest inbound mistake I see companies make is they don’t’ pass inbound leads onto sales.

 They have this perspective that you never have a salesperson call an inbound lead because the prospect is “not ready to buy”.
 They ply them with more and more and more content hoping one day they will pick up the phone and call in.

 This approach is completely wrong for three reasons: